 C and I went to Mcdonalds for breakfast.
 "Why do you have to wear your dress everywhere we go?"
 C said.

 "You know how in The Stuff Mo Rutherford knocks out a factory worker and puts on his uniform but still wears his cowboy boots because they're an essential part of the whole Mo Rutherford mystique?"
 I said.
 "It's kind of like that."

 "The total for your order is 12 gil." the cashier said.
 "Oh, and I just wanted to say it takes a real man to wear a dress."

 Here's some advice for anyone planning on complimenting me in the near future: don't.
-Show me a real man in a dress and I'll show you a transvestite who's sick of being reminded of his membership to a gender he despises.
+Show me a real man in a dress and I'll show you a cross-dresser who's sick of being reminded of his membership to a gender he despises.

 The life sized cardboard cutout of Ronald Mcdonald was stolen in a daring daylight robbery.
 I put some of C's lipstick on Ronald so we could suck off boys for rides home like the sluts we were supposed to be.

 I am the city of Concord.
 Beneath my streets a hideous transformation is taking place.
 Barrels of toxic waste are turning homeless derelicts into elitist Quake mappers.
 Soon they will be roaming the streets looking for people to beta test their maps, which have gothyk names like "Chasing The Dark Oblivion".
 "My ex-boyfriend used to come here to score tek."
 C said.
 "Every tek junkie is like a setting sun."

 "I'm glad I'm not a slave to any addictive, mind altering substance."
 I said.
 "Oh crap, I need to stop at the pharmacy to get my adderall, effexor, and zyprexa prescriptions refilled."